loopandlearn/news/docs/index.md

 The good news (only kidding, it's not that good) is that there are rumors that Dexcom is working to resolve this issue by the end of the year, so if you're staying home until 2025, geofencing shouldn't be an issue.

-## LoopFollow version 2.2.3
+## Updates for the *LoopFollow* App

-Recent LoopFollow updates brings several new features and improvements designed to enhance your experience:
+Recent updates for the *LoopFollow* app brings several new features and improvements designed to enhance your experience:

 ### Version 2.2.3

 * **Prediction Curves for Trio:** The app now displays all 4 prediction curves.
-   * The "eventually" number and the min/max prediction values are not currently shown for Trio (as they are for Loop)
+    * The "eventually" number and the min/max prediction values are not currently shown for the *Trio* app (as they are for the *Loop* app)
     * This will be addressed in a future release
 * **Background Update Alerts:** You will now receive an alert if the app has stopped updating in the background, ensuring you stay informed at all times.
 * **Bolus Display Differentiation:** Automated and SMB boluses are now displayed as blue triangles, while manual boluses remain as blue dots, making it easier to differentiate between them.
 * **Graph Height Reset:** The height of the graph now resets with each data refresh.
 Previously, a high prediction or BG value could cause the graph scale to remain stuck until the app was restarted.